 The Equality Act 2010 2.
 Could the 3.
 Briefly explain how the 4.
-If there is a function/policy, procedure, disproportionately negative requires public bodies function/policy, procedure, practice or a decision have practice or decision impact on any protected to have "due regard" to a disproportionately furthers or prevents the characteristics, can it be the need to:justified on the grounds of negative effect impact in aims set out in (1) to (3). terms of the aims set out in promoting equality or any (1) eliminate unlawful other reason?
-If yes, please (1) to (3) of the Act on any discrimination, harassment of the protected explain. and victimisation; characteristics?
-Please (2) advance equality of indicate high (H) medium opportunity between different (M), low (L), no effect (N) for groups; and each.
-(3) foster good relations between different groups Age Ν Disability Ν Protected characteristics Gender Ν reassignment Ν Religion/Belief Ν Pregnancy and Ν maternity Ν Sexual Orientation Sex Ν
+If there is a

+requires public bodies function/policy, procedure, function/policy, procedure, disproportionately negative

+ave "due regard" to practice or a decision have practice or decision impact on any protected

+need to:- a disproportionately furthers or prevents the characteristics, can it be

+uic need to negative effect impact in aims set out in (1) to (3). justified on the grounds of

+(1) eliminate unlawful terms of the aims set out in promoting equality or any

+· , riminate unawran (1) to (3) of the Act on any other reason?
+If yes, please

+victimisation; of the protected explain.

+idvance equality of characteristics?
+Please -

+ortunity between different indicate high (H) medium

+ps; and (M), low (L), no effect (N) for

+oster good relations each.

+een different groups

+Detw NI

+Age N

+(0 Disability N

+ii Gender N

+rist reassignment

+characteristics Race N

+ara Religion/Belief N

+Ĕ

+Protected c Pregnancy and N

+maternity

+ec Sexual Orientation N

+힏

+굡 Gender N